 Flight Mechanics introduces the students to the basics of flight physics.
 It is a key module in any aerospace course to illustrate how different theories from aerodynamics to propulsion are combined to arrive at a basic flight simulation environment.
 The students will learn different ways to parameterise the motion of an aircraft and develop an understanding of what factors influence the handling of an aircraft.
 The latter will be demonstrated in virtual flight simulation experiments.
 During virtual flight simulation sessions the students will experience the factors that influence the handling qualities of conventional aircraft.

-This module aims to develop a basic understanding of Aerodynamic behavior for both 2D and 3D wings.
-Students will required knowledge from Fluid Mechanics leading up to Kutta-Juokowski Theorem.
+This module aims to develop a basic understanding of Aerodynamic behaviour for both 2D and 3D wings.
+Students will require knowledge from Fluid Mechanics leading up to Kutta-Joukowski Theorem.
 Students will then apply General Thin Airfoil theory to develop 2D wing flow characteristics and Prandtl’s lifting line theory to derive Aerodynamic coefficients for 3D finite wings.
 Students will also be required to learn and apply mentioned knowledge through computational methods so as to understand the derived equations better.